Corn Furnace as Alternative Heating for Your Home

 Changing your old furnace for a corn furnace may prevent you from spending your salary on your heating this year.
 A corn furnace is economical and clean, not creating creosote or any other chemical that can create cleaning nightmares.
 Additionally, a furnace that burns corn can warm a house efficiently and effectively, ensuring that you and your loved ones are kept out of the reach of Old Man Winter.
 This winter, make the switch to corn your family and your bank account will thank you in the end.

-Burning corn as anmay be a bit unique, but it has been proven to be quite effective.
+Burning corn as an energy resource may be a bit unique, but it has been proven to be quite effective.
 The corn that is used is shelled from the cob and generally dried.
 This corn is usually grown as animal feed, but found unacceptable (usually because the kernels are scorched or too small).
 Once the corn has been turned down by the feed processors, it is then sold cheaply for fuel.
-Corn burns with an incredibly high efficiency, rivaling the higher priced sawdust based pellets that are a rival on the market for resources.
+Corn burns with an incredibly high efficiency, rivaling the higher priced sawdust based pellets that are a rival on the market for alternative energy resources.

 A corn furnace also has a feature that automatically controls the amount of corn added to the fire in order to keep the temperature at the set level.
 This way, you do not have to worry with the hassle of shoveling the corn into the furnace and can sit back and let the furnace do all the work for you.